-It is customary to leave 10 to 15% of the bill when eating out in a restaurant.
-However, restaurants often add on a service charge (usually 12.5%), especially if you're in a large group, so it's worth checking your bill if you don't want to tip twice.
+It is customary to leave 10 to 15% of the bill when eating out in a restaurant if you think the service was good or if you are part of a large group.
+Some restaurants may add on a service charge (usually 12.5%), especially if you're in a large group, so it's worth checking your bill if you don't want to tip twice.